Capturing the Friedmans: Subsequent legal developments

 The Village Voice conducted an interview with Jesse Friedman, who described himself as "freakishly optimistic", and also reported that Ross Goldstein, a childhood friend of his, had broken his 25 year silence to explain he had been coerced into cooperating with the district attorney's office: "He told the review panel of how he'd been coerced into lying, how prosecutors coached him through details of the Friedmans' computer lab, which he'd never even seen, and how he was imprisoned for something he'd never done."

 On February 10, 2015, Jesse Friedman was back in state appellate court seeking to have Nassau County prosecutors turn over to him the remainder of their evidence against him.
 That December, a state Appeals Court found that the prosecutors did not have to release the records.
 Because Friedman pled guilty and there was no trial, a spokesperson for the Nassau County District Attorney claimed the records of witnesses who did not testify are confidential, and the law does not mandate their disclosure.
 However, on November 27, 2017, the NYS Court of Appeals reversed the lower court, and overturned the DA's claim regarding "confidential witnesses", and ordered the lower court to oversee disclosure of Friedman case files to the defendant.

+In March 2020, Jesse Friedman filed a federal civil rights lawsuit against Nassau County and several former law enforcement officials, alleging malicious prosecution and violation of due process.
+The case sought damages and the clearing of his name, but in 2022, a federal judge dismissed several counts while allowing others to proceed to trial.
+As of 2025, the litigation remains ongoing.
+Advocacy groups continue to campaign for a full exoneration, citing new psychological research on coerced confessions and false memories in child sex abuse cases.